 First frost of autumn could see temperatures drop to minus 5C

-The cold spell could also possibly see snow fall next week, according to the Met Office.
+Cold spell could also possibly see snow fall next week, says Met Office

 Temperatures could fall to as low as minus 5C in rural parts of the country as autumn’s first widespread frost hits the UK.